EagleW/ACL_titles_abstracts_dataset/README.md

 	\newline

 This dataset is used in our submitted paper:
-Paper Abstract Writing through Rewriting Mechanism
+Paper Abstract Writing through Editing Mechanism